MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-incoming-cases.md

 * [Popular topics (AI Insights)](#current-popular-topics-chart)
 * [Emerging topics (AI Insights)](#emerging-topics-chart)

-The Popular topics and Emerging topics charts use natural language understanding artificial intelligence technology to group support cases as *topics* that are a collection of related cases.
+The Popular topics and Emerging topics charts use natural language understanding to group support cases as *topics* that are a collection of related cases.
 These charts show you the new customer support topics that are generating the most case volume and the topics that are showing the biggest change in volume.
 This can help you identify emerging issues in your system.

 By default, the dashboard shows you key performance indicators for the past month, and for all products, channels, business units, and teams in your system.
 To change the time period, select a value from the **Time period** drop-down list at the top of the dashboard.
 You can select either past day, past week, or past month.